gardener/machine-spec/spec.md

 }

 message CreateMachineResponse {
-    // MachineID is the unique identification of the VM at the cloud provider.
+    // ProviderID is the unique identification of the VM at the cloud provider.
     // This could be the same/different from req.Name.
-    // MachineID typically matches with the node.Spec.ProviderID on the node object.
+    // ProviderID typically matches with the node.Spec.ProviderID on the node object.
     // Eg: gce://project-name/region/vm-ID
     // This field is REQUIRED.
-    string MachineID = 1;
+    string ProviderID = 1;

     // NodeName is the name of the node-object registered to kubernetes.
     // This field is REQUIRED.